Release of footage, report on Uvalde school shooting response leaves family members frustrated

 For example, Robb Elementary only had a 5-foot fence around the building and had multiple exterior and interior doors' locks either broken or never properly utilized.

-The report even mentions the classrooms where the gunman was able to fire over 100 rounds before any officer even arrived on scene had a busted lock that was reported to the school administration, but was not fixed.
+The report even mentions the classrooms where the gunman was able to fire over 100 rounds before any officer even arrived on the scene had a busted lock that was reported to the school administration but was not fixed.

 "Accountable.
 [They] need to say, ‘hey, I'm wrong.
 You're right.
 I was there.
 I did nothing to serve and protect y'all, and I'm stepping down, and I'm even going to turn in my badge because I'm a coward,’" said Tina Quintanilla-Taylor, parent of Uvalde student survivor.